 Frank J. Dooley PhD

-Associate Vice Provost for Undergraduate Academic Affairs
+Interim Vice Provost for Undergraduate Academic Affairs

 Frank Dooley has an international reputation as being a gifted and innovative teacher, as well as creative researcher.
 He is the Associate Vice Provost of Undergraduate Academic Affairs, leading the efforts to evaluate the adoption of trimesters at at Purdue University.